 The 2018 Financial Times ranking of top European business schools was just released.
 After an in-depth review of schools across Europe, FT completed its list of the 95 schools including 25 in France a

 IE MBA Essay Topic Analysis

-The following essay topic analysis examines the IE Business School MBA admissions essays for the 2018-2019 admissions season.
-You can also review essay topic analyses for all other the leading MBA p
+The following essay topic analysis examines the IE Business School MBA admissions essays for the 2019-2020 admissions season.
+You can also review essay topic analyses for other leading MBA programs as

 MBA ApplyWire Spotlight: Admissions Profile Feedback on School Choices